hashicorp/consul/middleware/log/log.md

-# Log
+# log

-log enables request logging.
+`log` enables request logging.
 The request log is also known from some vernaculars as an access log.

 ## Syntax